Is Walking A Good Activity For People With Back Pain?

 But if you can't find anyone don't worry as there are many walking groups around that you can join.

-These groups are great as you get to meet new people while also getting your exercise in.
+And these groups are great as you get to meet new people which is good for your mood while also getting your exercise in.

-And if you'd rather walk alone a good way to keep yourself motivated is to use a fitness tracker.
+Or if you'd rather walk alone a good way to keep yourself motivated is to use a fitness tracker such as the FitBit Fitness Wristband.

 And keeping track of these stats is not just a great way to follow your progress.